Software

 goto

-i am fond of goto in the C programming language. i think most developers fear it irrationally
+I am fond of goto in the C programming language.
+I think most developers fear it irrationally

 “I think goto’s are fine” - Linus Torvalds